xentixar/workflow-manager

 2. Cannot access workflow management: Check that the user has the appropriate permissions if you have enabled policies.

-3. State options not showing: Verify that you have defined states in your model's getStates() method.
+3. State options not showing: Verify that you have defined states in your model's getStates() method and that it returns a valid enum class name.

 Contributing